JKindonNtx/solutions-euc/documentation/BP-2204-Securing Citrix Desktop and Application Delivery with Flow Network Security Next-Gen/BP-2204/bp-2204-04-citrix-desktop-and-application-delivery-overview.md

 StoreFront
 : StoreFront is an enterprise app store that aggregates applications and desktops from Citrix Virtual Apps and Desktops sites and Citrix DaaS into a single store for users to access published resources.

+Director
+: Citrix Director is a HTML 5 web portal offering basic analytics for your Citrix environment including login times, session metrics, and application usage.

+Licensing
+: Citrix Licensing is a central web management console to issue, revoke, and manage licenses relevant to your Citrix environment..

+Workspace Environment Management
+: Citrix Workspace Environment Management (WEM) provides central user environment management providing the ability to apply policy, security measures, and optimizations to your users and VDAs.

+Session Recording
+: Citrix Session Recording provides the ability to record a users session activity to a central repository using policy or triggers.

 NetScaler
 : NetScaler provides application delivery and secure remote access for applications published by Citrix Virtual Apps and Desktops and Citrix DaaS.
 NetScaler provides both gateway capabilities for remote access, and load balancing capabilities for service resiliency.